Seizures

 Imaging tests may include:

-- Single-photon emission computerized tomography (SPECT).
-A SPECT test uses a small amount of low-dose radioactive material that's injected into a vein to create a detailed, 3D map of the blood flow activity in your brain that happens during a seizure.
-Doctors may also conduct a type of SPECT test called subtraction ictal SPECT coregistered with MRI (SISCOM), which may provide even more-detailed results.
-This test is usually done in a hospital with overnight EEG recording.
+Single-photon emission computerized tomography (SPECT).
+A SPECT test uses a small amount of low-dose radioactive material that's put into a vein.
+The test creates a detailed 3D map of the blood flow in the brain that happens during a seizure.

 Treatment